iZePlayzYT/izemod/README.md

-# izemod
-This is the iZeMod Modded-Client for Minecraft
+This repo is deprecated and no longer in use.
+Development continues here: https://github.com/iZeStudios/iZeMod